QuTiP-BoFiN: A bosonic and fermionic numerical hierarchical-equations-of-motion library with applications in light-harvesting, quantum control, and single-molecule electronics: Abstract

 \section{Abstract}

 The ``hierarchical equations of motion'' (HEOM) method is a powerful exact numerical approach to solve the dynamics and find the steady-state of a quantum system coupled to a non-Markovian and non-perturbative environment.
 Originally developed in the context of physical chemistry, it has also been extended and applied to problems in solid-state physics, optics, single-molecule electronics, and biological physics.
 Here we present a numerical library in Python, integrated with the powerful QuTiP platform, which implements the HEOM for both bosonic and fermionic environments.
-We demonstrate its utility with a series of examples.
-For the bosonic case, we include demonstrations of fitting arbitrary spectral densities, and an example of the dynamics of energy transfer in the Fenna-Matthews-Olson photosynthetic complex, showing how a suitable non-Markovian environment can protect against pure dephasing.
-We also demonstrate how the HEOM can be used to benchmark different strategies for dynamical decoupling of a spin from its environment, and show that the Uhrig pulse-spacing scheme is less optimal than equally spaced pulses when the environment's spectral density is very broad.
+We demonstrate its utility with a series of examples { consisting of benchmarks against important known results and examples demonstrating several new results and insights}.
+For the bosonic case, our { new results} include demonstrations of how to fit arbitrary spectral densities { with different approaches}, and a study of the dynamics of energy transfer in the Fenna-Matthews-Olson photosynthetic complex. { For the latter, we both clarify how a suitable non-Markovian environment can protect against pure dephasing, and model recent experimental results demonstrating the suppression of electronic coherence.
+Importantly, we show that by combining the HEOM method with the reaction coordinate method we can observe non-trivial system-environment entanglement on timescales substantially longer than electronic coherence alone}.
+We also demonstrate { new results showing} how the HEOM can be used to benchmark different strategies for dynamical decoupling of a system from its environment, and show that the Uhrig pulse-spacing scheme is less optimal than equally spaced pulses when the environment's spectral density is very broad.
 For the fermionic case, we present an integrable single-impurity example, used as a benchmark of the code, and a more complex example of an impurity strongly coupled to a single vibronic mode, with applications to single-molecule electronics.

 \keywords{first keyword, second keyword, third keyword}